Monday 30 October 2023, at the Scottish Parliament

 Annie highlighted the New Zealand Government’s emissions trading scheme as an example of the complexities of seeking to achieve a just transition.

 As she described, the scheme helped to contribute to a large-scale shift in land use to forestry, with some negative impacts on farming and rural communities.
-It was now under review, and considerable efforts had gone into working in partnership with farming organisations and communities.
+It is now under review, and considerable efforts have gone into working in partnership with farming organisations and communities.
 Annie identified that there may be lessons to learn from New Zealand’s experience.

 Looking beyond land ownership

-As she noted, it was important that we develop land use plans according to the risks and opportunities facing Scotland.
-In particular, we needed to look at how land tenure interacted with the risks—for example, were short-term agricultural leases undermining efforts to increase soil carbon?
+As she noted, it is important that we develop land use plans according to the risks and opportunities facing Scotland.
+In particular, we need to look at how land tenure interacts with the risks—for example, are short-term agricultural leases undermining efforts to increase soil carbon?

 Annie argued that we needed to look beyond land ownership to achieve these ambitions, and consider what new models of land governance may be necessary.
-As she highlighted, there was a lot to learn from other countries.
-She also stressed the need for Government intervention in the land market—for example, through the community land accelerator, which was currently under development.
+As she highlighted, there is a lot to learn from other countries.
+She also stressed the need for Government intervention in the land market—for example, through the community land accelerator, which is currently under development.

 Rights and responsibilities

-Annie asserted that we needed more democratic processes for land use decision making, with meaningful community engagement and representation, an on-going culture of dialogue and efforts to dissolve historical hierarchies.
+Annie asserted that we need more democratic processes for land use decision making, with meaningful community engagement and representation, an on-going culture of dialogue, and efforts to dissolve historical hierarchies.
 She noted that the forthcoming land reform bill would hopefully promote and support innovations in that regard.

-She also argued that we needed a cultural shift in how landowners and land managers considered their rights and responsibilities around land—for instance, to promote human flourishing.
+She also argued that we need a cultural shift in how landowners and land managers consider their rights and responsibilities around land—for instance, to promote human flourishing.

 A tricky balance

-In conclusion, Annie argued that we needed to have a more open conversation nationally and locally about our land use vision.
-How would we reconcile what might be in the national interest—for example, woodland expansion—with what was sustainable at a local level, such as sustaining land-based employment?
+In conclusion, Annie argued that we need to have a more open conversation nationally and locally about our land use vision.
+How would we reconcile what might be in the national interest—for example, woodland expansion—with what is sustainable at a local level, such as sustaining land-based employment?

-How would the needs and ambitions of rural communities align with the goals of those who owned and controlled the land resource?
-As Annie pointed out, there was a tricky balance to be struck between maintaining and enhancing public and private interests in land.
+How would the needs and ambitions of rural communities align with the goals of those who own and control the land resource?
+As Annie pointed out, there is a tricky balance to be struck between maintaining and enhancing public and private interests in land.

-Professor Steven Thomson, Professor in Agricultural Economics and Policy at SRUC: A summary of the outlook for Scotland’s agricultural sector and rural economy.
+A summary of the outlook for Scotland’s agricultural sector and rural economy

 “A cloud of uncertainty”